Used Car: 2009 Scion tC Review

-If you want a car that does more than look sporty, the 2009 Mini Cooper is considered one of the most fast, agile small cars available, depending on the trim you get.
+If you want a car that does more than look sporty, the 2009 Mini Cooper is considered one of the fastest and most agile small cars available, depending on the trim you get.
 The Cooper is also very fuel-efficient for a sporty small car.
 The four-seat Cooper does have less cargo space than the tC and a cramped second row, however.
-Also, while the Cooper has higher safety ratings than the tC, it carries a lower reliability score.

 The 2009 Honda Civic looks more sedate than the tC, but according to test drivers, you’ll be impressed with its responsive and fun ride, especially if you opt for the Si trim.
-The Civic offers fuel economy and safety ratings that are higher than the tC’s, but like the Mini Cooper, it can’t match the exceptional reliability of the tC.
+The Civic offers fuel economy and safety ratings that are higher than the tC’s.